forestryio/forestry.io/hugo/content/docs/media/cloud-media-storage-with-aws-s3.md

 ## Additional Resources

 Here we list a few resources that might be helpful for your S3 implementation.
-Different from dedicated image services (e.g. Cloudinary), S3 needs some additional setup to make eager and lazy image manipulations etc. possible.
+Different from dedicated image services (e.g. Cloudinary), S3 needs some additional setup to make eager and lazy image manipulations possible.

 ### Image Manipulation